GifflarJS-Framework/core/README.md

 # Gifflar

 This is the Gifflar, a command line interface framework that allows you to define Solidity smart contracts creation via TypeScript.
-The Gifflar uses [Gifflar library](https://github.com/GifflarJS-Framework/solgen) to allow smart contract development through TypeScript functions and JSON model.
+The Gifflar uses [Solgen](https://github.com/GifflarJS-Framework/solgen) to allow smart contract development through TypeScript functions and JSON model.
 This enables you to develop systems able to create smart contracts on the fly based on different configurations.

 <div align="center">
     <img src="https://github.com/GifflarJS-Framework/core/blob/dev/assets/terminal.gif" alt="gifflar terminal demo"/>